How to Get Car Insurance Quotes: Complete Comparison Guide 2026

 1. Directly From Insurance Companies

-Visiting insurer websites like GEICO, Progressive, State Farm, or Allstate lets you input your information and receive a quote in minutes.
+Visiting insurer websites like GEICO, Progressive, State Farm, or Travelers lets you input your information and receive a quote in minutes.
 This works well if you already know which companies you trust or want to check a specific provider's rates.
 The downside: you have to repeat this process for every company you want to compare.

 2. Car Insurance Comparison Sites